0%

 Errants Card

-* Effects may linger even after the card is summoned
+* Effects may linger even after these spirits are summoned

 Tokens